 Are you getting paid what you're worth?
 How do you know what you're worth?
 And how can you make sure your salary reflects this?

 For many people, their compensation level is key to their sense of self-worth.
 The more money they make, the more successful they are, the better at their job they are, and the better person they are – or so they believe.

-In reality, these salary-based value judgments can be unhelpful, and believing in them can be a major roadblock in successfully negotiating a pay raise.
+In reality, these value judgments can be unhelpful, and believing in them can be a major roadblock in successfully negotiating a pay raise.

-When looking at your compensation you have to remember the employer's position is that your pay is based on the relative value you bring to the organization and the market rate for the job you're doing.
+Remember that your employer's position is likely that compensation is based on the value you bring to the organization and the market rate for the job you're doing.
 It is not based on the qualifications you have, what you made at the last company you worked for, the financial obligations you have, or what a co-worker makes.

 To determine the value of your position you need to do your research.
 You also need to spend time planning and preparing for your negotiation.
 The more confidence you have that what you are asking for is reasonable and defensible, the less likely your arguments will be refuted or ignored.
 Some research to consider includes:

 - What is the industry average for your position?